 A plumbing snake is a long metal tube with the cable running inside it, which has blades or a corkscrew auger attached to it, and a hand crank on the other side.
 The plumber inserts the cable end of the snake down the drain, then the plumber turns the crank as the cable moves through the drain.

 With hydro-jetting, the plumber uses a high-pressure hose that is connected to a machine that sends a powerful stream of water down the pipes for a “deep” cleaning.
-With hydro-jetting, the plumber usually goes through a special opening that allows plumbers to clean out the pipes and clogs.
+With hydro-jetting, the plumber usually goes through a special opening that allows plumbers to clean out the pipes and clogs called a “clean out”.

-During this process, the water shoots down the drain so it can push out grease, mineral deposits, hair, and other sludge and debris out of the drain.
+During hydro jetting services, the water shoots down the drain with incredible water pressure, so it can push out grease, mineral deposits, hair, and other sludge and debris out of the drain.
 A powerful hydro-jet can even break up tree roots.

 Snaking is ideal for minor clogs, however, it does not thoroughly clean out the pipes the way that a good drain cleaning does.
 Hydro-jetting is very effective at clearing out clogs, sludge, and minerals that have accumulated over the years, but it’s not considered to be a DIY project.